jmethot79/CarbonCopy/README.md

 # CarbonCopy

-### What is it?

-This Visual Studio Extension generates the declaration and initialization of an object selected while in debug mode.
+CarbonCopy is a Visual Studio Extension that generates the declaration and initialization of an object selected while debugging.

-The latest release supports:

-- VB declaration only

-Future releases will include support for:
+Current release supports VB.Net declaration only.
+Future release will support C#.

-- C# declaration
+See the [CarbonCopy GitHub Page](http://jmethot79.github.io/CarbonCopy) for more information.